rh-writers/technical-writing-course-brno/README.md

 * Prepare students to write better documentation for their future projects.
 * Train purposeful, minimalist writing and clear communication.

+**Highlights 2024:**
+* Focus on hands-on experience during the lectures (markup, Git, usability, AI)
+* New final project to complete over 6 weeks, a real-life open-source project so that students could contribute to it with their documentation after being evaluated
+* **New content**: Style guides, Markdown, publishing tools, large language models and generative tools, crowdsourced peer review, release cycle
+* **New experience**: Contributing to an open-source project: what you write, matters!
+Following the complete release cycle (setting up a repo, writing a draft, interviewing subject matter experts, applying markup used for the upstream project, using style principles, conducting and applying peer review, finalizing project, presenting it, publishing).

 <!-- OUTDATED
 **Course overview:** https://research.redhat.com/courses/muni-techwriting-spring2023/